TheGoodAres/Edutainment/README.md

-Hacking With Swift #35 challenge
+Hacking With Swift #35 challenge\n
 Edutainment application meant for kids to practice multiplication